4lfredo1nusu4l/4lfredo1nusu4l/README.md

 - 👀 I’m interested in ...create simple applications in python
 - 🌱 I’m currently learning ...how to use python in simple projects
 - 💞️ I’m looking to collaborate on ...miau
-- 📫 How to reach me ...contact me by email at gatoyoutuzip@gmail.com or number +52 5573242472
+- 📫 How to reach me ...contact me by email at gatoyoutuzip@gmail.com

 <!---
 4lfredo1nusu4l/4lfredo1nusu4l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.